ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-14/README.md

 ### WARNING

 The scripts expect an *unified root* partition scheme.
-Do not split `/home` or other partitions unless you know how to modify the scripts that copy data into or from the virtual machine or guest system.
+Do not split `/home` or other directories into other partitions unless you know how to modify the scripts that copy data into or from the virtual machine or guest system.

 ```
 ./first-boot.sh